carlleehk/OnTheMap/README.md

 ## Implementation

-The app has four view controller scenes:
+The app has five view controller scenes:

 - **LoginController** - allows the user to log in using their Udacity credentials.